How to Buy a Ceiling Fan – A Four-Step Guide

 Wall controls are convenient to turn on as you enter a room.
 This option is also great for families with kids and multi-purpose rooms.

-The most basic fan control, pull chains are easy to operate.
+The most basic fan control, pull chain ceiling fans are easy to operate.
 Pull chain ceiling fans can also be upgraded to remote control systems or wall controls, offering the flexibility to change the control in the future.